rafaeltmbr/clock/README.md

 this will run scripts to watch changes in the files located in the **./src** folder, then compiled files will be generated in the **./public** folder every time a source files is modified.

-Production files can be generated running the following command
+Production files can be created running the following command

 `yarn build`

-this will generated minified (lightweight) files in the **./public** folder
+this will generate minified (lightweight) files in the **./public** folder